 Date of birth

-Hahnemann’s a charismatic Seattle-born stopper who became a virtual ever present during his time at Reading.
+Hahnemann is a charismatic Seattle-born stopper who became a virtual ever-present during his time at Reading.

 Starting his career States-side, Hahnemann arrived in England with Fulham from Colorado Rapids in 1999.
 He only made four appearances for the London club as the arrival of Edwin Van Der Sar saw him drop down the pecking order.

 After a short loan spell at Rochdale, he was drafted in by Alan Pardew and played a part in the club’s promotion to the second tier that season.
 That wasn’t to be his last move up in a Reading shirt.